alecacco/KDI-Project-2019-2020-Geospace/README.md

 ## Merge all linked data

-To merge all linked data you must run the script ```./models/script/merge_RDFs.py``` that will merge all linked data in a big RDF that can be found at ```./data/linked_data/GeoSpace_RDF.ttl.zip```.
+To merge all linked data you must first unzip all files inside the `./data/linked_data/` folder and then run the script ```./models/script/merge_RDFs.py``` that will merge all linked data in a big RDF that can be found at ```./data/linked_data/GeoSpace_RDF.ttl.zip```.
 The file is zipped in order to be uploaded on github.
 This GeoSpace_RDF.ttl file will represent all our knowledge graph.